 The number of unique, potential human beings that have been lost forever to this world and never had a chance to exist is astronomical.

 Should we worry about that?
 Should individuals be blamed and criminalized for it?

 Of course not.
 It would defy common sense.
 It would be ridiculous.

-The pro-personhood people must realize at some point that when living people start worrying about what doesn’t exist and may never exist, they are delving down a rabbit hole of irrational, nonsensical thought, and to keep putting irrational nonsense like that on Colorado’s ballot — or forcing it onto our society — does our entire state and everyone in it a disservice.
+The pro-personhood people must realize at some point that when living people start worrying about what doesn’t exist and may never exist, they are heading down a rabbit hole of irrational, nonsensical thought, and to keep putting irrational nonsense like that on Colorado’s ballot — or forcing it onto our society — does our entire state, nation and everyone in it a massive disservice.